context-notation/experience-notation/schema_docs/README.md

 The JSON Schema serves several key purposes:

 * **Validation**: Defines the precise structure, data types, and constraints for valid Experience Notation documents.
-This allows you to programmatically validate `.xnote` files (once converted to JSON) to ensure they comply with the DSL's rules.
+This allows you to programmatically validate `.expn` files (once converted to JSON) to ensure they comply with the DSL's rules.
 * **IDE Auto-completion & Real-time Validation**: Many Integrated Development Environments (IDEs) and text editors can leverage JSON Schemas to provide intelligent auto-completion, syntax highlighting, and real-time validation as you edit JSON.
 * **Code Generation**: In advanced use cases, the schema can be used to automatically generate data models or interfaces in various programming languages, streamlining the development of parsers, converters, and applications that interact with Experience Notation data.
 * **Documentation**: The schema itself acts as formal, machine-readable documentation of the Experience Notation data structure.